 2. Find the largest files on macOS Sierra and later

-If you use macOS Sierra, you can find large files faster.
+If you use macOS Sierra, you can find the biggest files faster.

 - Go to Apple Menu → About This Mac → Storage.